Click Here To Download

 android:name="android.intent.category.LAUNCHER" />

-The package attribute defines the base package for the Java objects referred to in this file.
+attribute defines the base package for the Java objects referred to in this file.
 If a Java object lies within a different package, it must be declared with the full qualified package name.
+Google Play requires that every Android application uses its own unique package.
+Therefore it is a good habit to use your reverse domain name as package name.
+This will avoid collisions with other Android applications.

-The @string/app_name value refers to resource files which contain the actual value of the application name.
+value refers to resource files which contain the actual value of the application name.
 The usage of resource file makes it easy to provide different resources, e.g. strings, colors, icons, for different devices and makes it easy to translate applications.
+The

 The Android system controls the lifecycle of your application.
 At any time the Android system may stop or destroy your application, e.g. because of an incoming call.
 The Android system defines a lifecycle for Activities via predefined methods.
 The most important methods are: